Car insurance

 Despite the similarities with standard car insurance, classic car cover differs from a standard policy because

-1. It’s assumed you’ll drive fewer miles, take extra care on the road and keep your car safe and secure so it’s based on lower risk.
+1. It assumes you’ll drive fewer miles, take extra care on the road, and keep your car safe and secure, so it’s based on lower risk.

-2. You can set an ‘agreed value’ for your vehicle if you need to claim.
+2. If you need to claim, you can set an ‘agreed value’ for your vehicle.
 This is helpful if your vintage car is highly priced or modified.

 3. Tailored benefits - like discounts and breakdown assistance - might be offered if you’re a member of a car club.

-4. It’s more likely that your classic car will have been modified due to age, but this shouldn’t count against you, unlike with regular car insurance.
+4. Your classic car is more likely to have been modified due to age, but this shouldn’t count against you, unlike with regular car insurance.

 5. No claims bonus (NCB) isn’t always offered with classic car insurance due to the low risk of a claim.

-6. Some insurers only offer classic car cover to drivers at least 25 years old or over 12 months of driving experience.
+6. Some insurers only offer classic car cover to drivers who are at least 25 years old or have over 12 months of driving experience.

 What does agreed value mean?